MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/licensing-model-azure-hybrid-benefit-ahb-change.md

 ## Overview

-There are three license models for an Azure VM that's hosting SQL Server: Pay-as-you-go (PAYG), Azure Hybrid Benefit (AHB), and High Availability/Disaster Recovery(HA/DR).
+There are three license models for an Azure VM that's hosting SQL Server: pay-as-you-go, Azure Hybrid Benefit (AHB), and High Availability/Disaster Recovery (HA/DR).
 You can modify the license model of your SQL Server VM by using the Azure portal, the Azure CLI, or PowerShell.

 - The **pay-as-you-go** model means that the per-second cost of running the Azure VM includes the cost of the SQL Server license.
 - [Azure Hybrid Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) allows you to use your own SQL Server license with a VM that's running SQL Server.